The National Pension System is a long-term and voluntary investment scheme that helps its subscribers after retirement.

 The NPS account is mandatory for all Central Government employees.
 They will have to contribute 10% of their basic salary towards NPS.
 The NPS scheme is voluntary for all other Indian citizens.

-Differences between the NPS and other tax saving schemes
+Differences between NPS & other Tax saving schemes

 Some of the other schemes that provide NPS tax benefits under Section 80C of the Income Tax Act are Tax-saving Fixed Deposits (FD), Public Provident Fund (PPF), and Equity Linked Savings Scheme (ELSS).
 Given below is the table where the difference between NPS and the schemes mentioned above are compared: